anjackson/anjackson.github.io/README.md

 * Finalise front-page content.
 * Create a better, dynamically created site map.

+New structure:

+* /
+* /work/data-mining
+* /work/digital-preservation
+* /work/development

 Other ideas

 * I like the notion of auto-generating images for blog posts based on the content, perhaps via https://code.google.com/p/jspos/ or similar.
+* I also like the idea of a digital preservatio RSS aggregator subsite based on Jekyll, if possible.

 Notes
 -----